AguaClara/Textbook/Clarification/Clarifier_Design.rst

     Influent manifold and diffuser flow paths.

 Recall the discussion about flow distribution in the influent channel.
-We know that the sedimentation bay furthest away from the flocculator would receive the most flow from the influent channel due to fluids principles.
+We know that the clarifier bay furthest away from the flocculator would receive the most flow from the influent channel due to fluids principles.
 For the same reasons, the orifice at the end of the influent manifold would receive the most flow in the pipe.
 Is the type of head loss introduced by the 90 degree bend "good" or "bad"?
 This head loss is "good" because it increases head loss through all paths equally.

 Is the type of head loss in the influent manifold "good" or "bad"?
-Like the influent channel, it would be "bad" head loss because it can lead to different flow along the length of the sedimentation tank; the end of the sedimentation tank would receive more flow than the beginning.
+Like the influent channel, it would be "bad" head loss because it can lead to different flow along the length of the clarifier; the end of the clarifier would receive more flow than the beginning.

 However, the diffuser system was designed to greatly impact the overall flow distribution in an attempt to make the flow more equal in all parts of the system.
-Diffusers are designed to introduce 1 cm of head loss (see the section on :ref:`diffuser design <heading_Sed_Tank_Diffuser_Design>` for more information).
+Diffusers are designed to introduce 1 cm of head loss (see the section on :ref:`diffuser design <heading_Clarifier_Diffuser_Design>` for more information).
 This is "good" head loss because it uniformly increases the head loss through all flow paths.
 The "good" head loss from the diffusers dominate the "bad" head loss from the influent channel and manifold, making differences between the paths less significant.

 The influent manifold diffuser system straightens the fluid jets that are exiting the manifold so that they have no horizontal velocity component as shown in :numref:`figure_flow_straightening`.
-This is critical because even a small horizontal velocity causes a large scale circulation that transports flocs directly to the top of the sedimentation tank as shown in :numref:`figure_flow_circulation`.
-Influent manifolds without flow straightening diffusers are commonly used in vertical flow sedimentation tanks including designs by leading manufacturers.
+This is critical because even a small horizontal velocity causes a large scale circulation that transports flocs directly to the top of the clarifier as shown in :numref:`figure_flow_circulation`.
+Influent manifolds without flow straightening diffusers are commonly used in vertical flow clarifiers including designs by leading manufacturers.

 .. _figure_flow_circulation: